redstrate/Astra/README.md

 ## Features

-* Wine Support: Handles launching Wine for you.
+* **Wine Support**: Handles launching Wine for you.
-* Dalamud Support: You can use Dalamud plugins out of the box!
+* **Dalamud Support**: You can use Dalamud plugins out of the box!
-* Multiple Profiles: Customizable per-profile settings for users that need multiple game installations.
+* **Multiple Profiles**: Customizable per-profile settings for users that need multiple game installations.
-* Encrypted Arguments: Game arguments are encrypted out of the box, and is as secure as other launchers.
+* **Encrypted Arguments**: Game arguments are encrypted out of the box, and is as secure as other launchers.
-* Secure Password Storage: Login information is encrypted using your system keychain and is never stored plain-text.
+* **Secure Password Storage**: Login information is encrypted using your system keychain and is never stored plain-text.
-* Game Patching Support: Can patch the game without the need to boot into the official launcher.
+* **Game Patching Support**: Can patch the game without the need to boot into the official launcher.
-* Alternative Server Support: Can use alternative servers in case the official ones ever disappear.
+* **Alternative Server Support**: Can use alternative servers in case the official ones ever disappear.

 ## Get It